ironcamel/MathBombs/README.md

     perl ./bin/app.pl

 Then you can visit http://localhost:3000 and MathSheets should be running.
-For more sophisticated deployment options, see the documentation at https://metacpan.org/module/Dancer::Deployment.
+For production deployment options, see the documentation at https://metacpan.org/module/Dancer::Deployment.